mohibfd/Sensitivity-Classification-Dissertation/timelog.md

 -  _0.5 hour_ adding css styling to confusion matrix
 -  _0.5 hour_ adding information about sensitivity classifier
 -  _0.5 hour_ advisor meeting

+### 14 nov 2021

+-  _1 hour_ reading about state of the art nlp models
+-  _2 hours_ implementing distilBert
+-  _2.5 hours_ attempting to connect new model with lime
+-  _2.5 hours_ attempting to use bert with long documents